aistabci/abci-docs/en/docs/tips/spack.md

 mpiexec ${MPIOPTS} YOUR_PROGRAM
 ```

-If you no more use the OpenMPI, you can uninstall it by specifying its hash.
+If you no more use the OpenMPI, you can uninstall it by specifying the version and dependencies.
 ```
-[username@es1 ~]$ spack uninstall /4mmghhf
+[username@es1 ~]$ spack uninstall openmpi@3.1.1 ^cuda@10.1.243
 ```